civilnetworks/bug-reports/README.md

 # CivilGamers Bug Reports
 This is for CG / CC bug reports.
 Reports against players, however, should instead be made in-game by using "@\<message\>" or in a post over on our [forums][Complaints].
-You can make a bug report on GitHub [here][Bug Report] or by typing "!bugreport" anytime in-game.
+You can make a bug report on the GitHub [here][Bug Report] or by typing "!bugreport" anytime in-game.

 **Abusable, game-breaking, or otherwise sensitive bugs and exploits** should be addressed to a Senior Admin, a Super Admin, or Management privately.
-Abusing these bugs without reporting them *will* lead to a permanent ban, but doing so may lead to receiving a bug bounty!
+Abusing these bugs without reporting them *will* lead to a permanent ban, so report them and you may receive a bug bounty!

 <!-- Links -->
 [Complaints]: https://www.civilgamers.com/forum/m/18343296/viewforum/3788723